-Members of the founding group are Chrissy Ehrlich, Wanda Berrette, Louise Ford and Armand Brennan.
-Bernadette Beaupre came on board from Essential Skills Ontario – ESO (formerly OLC – Ontario Literacy Coalition) as a consultant and a strong ally who advocated for GOLD to become independent to run on its own.
+Members of the founding group were Chrissy Ehrlich, Wanda Berrette, Louise Ford, Armand Brennan, and Bernadette Beaupre from Essential Skills Ontario – ESO as a consultant and a strong ally who advocated for GOLD to become independent to run on its own.

 It was a goal of Essential Skills Ontario to establish a volunteer organization as a steering committee to develop the bylaws, and an operational plan for GOLD.
 At that time, Francophone and Native streams were part of ESO for a few years with the support from Ministry.
 At the beginning of inception, GOLD provided trainings to the Deaf adult learning programs in Ontario.
 During this period, there was no staff at GOLD, but instead, the founding members organized the training workshops on their own time.

 In the beginning of GOLD, the business operation was in Ottawa.
 It was not until 1992 when GOLD hired their first staff, but only for 21 hours a week and work were being done at staff’s home in Ottawa.
 In 1996, GOLD board approved GOLD’s business operations to be moved to Orangeville, Ontario to accommodate the staff’s new residence.

 In 1997, Literacy and Basic Skills programs (LBS) under Ministry of Training, Colleges and Universities were formed.
 Because of these new LBS programs, GOLD received core funding to become into a formal supporting organization.
 With the funding, full-time Executive Director position was created.
 Eventually, in the fall of 1997, GOLD was incorporated with a new set of bylaws and policies.

 In the winter of 1997, GOLD acquired an office space for the first time in Brampton.
 A year later, GOLD moved to a bigger office with a 3-year lease, and had 8 employees on payroll as part of service toward LBS programs across the province of Ontario.